Meredith Speck: Early career

-Speck returned to the United States and joined NWSL club Western New York Flash in the 2016 preseason.
-The club announced her signing on April 23, and she later that day she played the full 90 minutes against the Chicago Red Stars.
+After a season in Sweden, Speck returned to the United States and joined the NWSL's Western New York Flash in the 2016 preseason.
+On April 23, the club announced that they had signed Speck to the active roster, and she made her NWSL debut the same day, playing the entire match in a 1–0 loss to the Chicago Red Stars.
 She was the first Yale Bulldog to play in the NWSL.
-She started five of her six appearances during the season.
-The Flash won the 2016 NWSL Championship in a penalty shootout over the Washington Spirit.
+She played in six total games that season.
+She was unused in the playoffs as Western New York won the NWSL Championship, defeating the Washington Spirit on penalties.